Observation of electromagnons in a monolayer multiferroic: Introduction

 Quantum materials provide a unique playground for the emergence of a variety of exotic excitations, ranging from fermionic and bosonic to anyonic quasiparticles.
 A paradigmatic family of quasiparticles arises from spontaneous symmetry breaking, which results in bosonic excitations associated with the lifting of a continuous symmetry.
 Well-known examples of these bosonic modes are phonons in crystal lattices and magnons in magnetic systems,\cite{Venema2016} where these emergent bosonic modes critically influence the dynamic properties and transport phenomena.\cite{Maldovan2013,Chumak2015,Pirro2021} Among the materials with symmetry-broken phases, type-II magnetoelectric multiferroics hold significant technological potential due to the simultaneous presence of magnetic and electric orders and their strong magnetoelectric coupling.\cite{Fiebig2016,Spaldin2019} In these systems, electromagnons, collective excitations concurrently involving electric and magnetic degrees of freedom, emerge as bosonic modes that can strongly couple to electric and magnetic fields.\cite{Takahashi2011,PhysRevLett.111.037204,Matsubara2015} This unique feature offers compelling opportunities for the development of ultrafast, electrically-tunable and low-energy consumption optical and spintronic devices.\cite{Kubacka2014,Masuda2021,Ogino2024}

-Using optical and scanning tunneling microscopy (STM) techniques \cite{Song2022,Amini2024}, multiferroicity has recently been demonstrated at the monolayer limit in NiI$_2$.
-These findings make single layer NiI$_2$ particularly promising for integration into van der Waals heterostructures and moiré architectures as a route to induce magnetoelectric tunability in complex systems.\cite{vdwHT2013,Andrei2021,Song2021_twistedcri3,Xu2021,Antao2024} NiI$_2$ is a prototypical type-II spin-spiral multiferroic,\cite{Billerey1977,Kuindersma1981,Kurumaji2013,Ju2021,Katsura2005,Mostovoy2006,Jiangping2008,Fumega2022,Tseng2025} where the interplay between spin-spiral magnetic order and strong spin-orbit coupling, inherent to iodine atoms, generates simultaneous magnetic and ferroelectric orders.\cite{Amoroso_2020,Fumega2022,Li2023_realisticspinmodelnii2,Sdequist2023} The strong magnetoelectric coupling associated with this type of multiferroicity has been widely demonstrated for NiI$_2$.\cite{Kurumaji2013,Son2022,Amini2024,Wu2024,Song2025} Remarkably, Gao et al. have recently reported a giant dynamical magnetoelectric coupling in NiI$_2$ using time-resolved second-harmonic generation and reflective Kerr rotation. \cite{Gao2024} Their findings highlight pronounced optical activity at terahertz frequencies linked directly to resonant electromagnon excitations.\cite{Gao2024,Kim_THzNiI2_PhysRevB.108.064414} However, direct atomic-scale visualization of electromagnon modes in monolayer NiI$_2$ has remained elusive due to methodological constraints, limiting deeper exploration and development of magnetoelectric spintronics in complex van der Waals-based systems.
+Van der Waals multiferroics have emerged as a promising platform to explore novel magnetoelectric phenomena.\cite{Gao2021,Man2023,Tang2025} Recently, it has been shown that monolayer NiI$_2$ hosts robust type-II multiferroicity down to the two-dimensional limit \cite{Ju2021, Song2022, Fumega2022, Amini2024}.
+NiI$_2$ is a prototypical type-II spin-spiral multiferroic,\cite{Billerey1977,Kuindersma1981,Kurumaji2013,Ju2021,Katsura2005,Mostovoy2006,Jiangping2008,Fumega2022,Tseng2025} where the interplay between spin-spiral magnetic order and strong spin-orbit coupling, inherent to iodine atoms, generates simultaneous magnetic and ferroelectric orders.\cite{Amoroso_2020,Fumega2022,Li2023_realisticspinmodelnii2,Sdequist2023} The strong magnetoelectric coupling associated with this type of multiferroicity has been widely demonstrated for NiI$_2$.\cite{Kurumaji2013,Son2022,Amini2024,Wu2024,Song2025} Remarkably, Gao et al. have recently reported a giant dynamical magnetoelectric coupling in NiI$_2$ using time-resolved second-harmonic generation and reflective Kerr rotation. \cite{Gao2024} Their findings highlight pronounced optical activity at terahertz frequencies linked directly to resonant electromagnon excitations.\cite{Gao2024,Kim_THzNiI2_PhysRevB.108.064414} These findings make single layer NiI$_2$ particularly promising for integration into van der Waals heterostructures and moiré architectures as a route to induce magnetoelectric tunability in complex systems.\cite{vdwHT2013,Andrei2021,Song2021_twistedcri3,Xu2021,Antao2024}